Example: Cleaning up a CSV file

 How to Strip Newlines in Ruby - A Complete Guide

-# Example: Processing a CSV file with unwanted newlines
+# Example: Cleaning up a CSV file

 require 'csv'